Gas Lawn Mower Maintenance: 9 Essential Tips

 Clean or Replace the Air Filter

-The air filter is the engine’s first line of defense against dust, dirt, and debris, preventing these contaminants from entering and damaging critical internal parts.
+The air filter is the engine’s first line of defense against dust and debris, preventing damage to internal parts.
 A clogged air filter restricts airflow, forcing the engine to work harder, reducing fuel efficiency, and leading to poor performance.
-Inspect your air filter regularly, especially if you frequently mow in dusty conditions.
-For paper filters, replacement with a new one is typically the best approach.
-Foam filters, however, can often be washed with soap and water, thoroughly dried, and then lightly oiled before reinstallation.
-Always consult your owner’s manual for specific filter cleaning or replacement instructions.
+Inspect your air filter regularly, especially in dusty conditions.
+For paper filters, replacement is typically best.
+Foam filters can often be washed with soap and water, thoroughly dried, and lightly oiled before reinstallation.
+Always consult your owner’s manual for specific instructions.

 Empty and Replace Fuel